Back to SNNs Hub

 Introduction

-In Part 1, we established the mathematical model of the Leaky Integrate-and-Fire (LIF) neuron and identified its core training challenge: the spike emission step $S[t] = \Theta(V[t] - V_{th})$ is a Heaviside function with a zero/undefined derivative.
-Standard backpropagation fails.
+In Part 1 we derived the LIF neuron and hit the wall: the spike emission $S[t] = \Theta(V[t] - V_{th})$ is a Heaviside function whose derivative is zero almost everywhere.
+Backpropagation breaks.

-In this part, we solve that problem and build a complete, functional LIF layer in pure PyTorch—no external SNN frameworks required.
+Here we fix that and build a working LIF layer in pure PyTorch--no external SNN frameworks.

 The Surrogate Gradient Trick

-The key insight is that we do not actually need the true gradient of the Heaviside function.
-We only need a gradient signal that is "good enough" to steer the weights in a useful direction.
-We substitute the zero gradient of $\Theta$ with a smooth approximation during the backward pass only.
+We do not need the true gradient of the Heaviside.
+We need a gradient signal good enough to push the weights in a useful direction.
+The fix: keep the forward pass exact, but substitute a smooth approximation on the backward pass.

 $$ S[t] = \Theta(V[t] - V_{th}) = \begin{cases} 1 & \text{if } V[t] \geq V_{th} \\ 0 & \text{otherwise} \end{cases} $$